-The financial statements were authorised for issue on \\\Insert the date the Trustees Statement was signed on: View > Notes to the Financial Statements\\\ by the trustees.
+The financial statements were authorised for issue on Insert the date the Trustees Statement was signed on: View > Notes to the Financial Statements by the directors of the trustee company.

 (a) Measurement of Investments

 The Fund initially recognises:

 - (i) an investment when it controls the future economic benefits expected to flow from the asset.
 For financial assets, the trade date is considered to be the date on which control of the future economic benefits attributable to the asset passes to the Fund; and - (ii) a financial liability on the date it becomes a party to the contractual provisions of the instrument.